 Buying the Name

-Now it's time to secure a domain name for our website.
+Now it’s time to secure a domain name for our website.
 Consider the name you would like to use for your site and search for it using a DNS (domain name system) registrar like: name.com, Google Domains, iwantmyname.
-(I will be using name.com for demonstration) Depending on the TLD (top-level domain—the part that immediately follows the "." of the url), most domain names are fairly cheap and usually only ask for a yearly fee.
+(I will be using name.com for demonstration) Depending on the TLD (top-level domain—.com, .net, .org, etc), most domain names are fairly cheap and usually only ask for a yearly fee.
+Because we’ll be using github pages to host our websites we won’t need to pay for monthly hosting fees and server space, which is normally the case.

 When you’ve found the one you like, go ahead and purchase it.